bongochong/mctext/README.md

 Usage: `mctext -w[number of words] -s[number of steps] [FILE]`
 Flags are optional.

-To compile it yourself, download this repo, ensure that the boost development libraries and the g++ compiler are installed, cd into the directory, and do the following:
+To compile it yourself, download this repo, ensure that the boost development libraries and the gcc c++ compiler are installed, cd into the directory, and do the following:
 `./configure` + any options you might want to include
 `make`
 Easy.